-Director/School Currently reports to New reporting line Director, Crawford School of Public Policy Dean, ANU College of Asia and the Pacific Dean, ANU College of Law, Governance and Policy Director, School of Regulation and Global Governance Dean, ANU College of Asia and the Pacific Dean, ANU College of Law, Governance and Policy.
+Director/School Currently reports to New reporting line Director, Crawford School of Dean, ANU College of Dean, ANU College of Law, Public Policy Asia and the Pacific Governance and Policy Director, School of Regulation and Global Governance Dean, ANU College of Asia and the Pacific Dean, ANU College of Law, Governance and Policy.
 Director of the National Centre for Epidemiology and Population Health Dean, ANU College of Health and Medicine Dean, ANU College of Law, Governance and Policy.
-Director, The John Curtin School of Medical Research Dean, ANU College of Health and Medicine Dean, ANU College of Science and Medicine Director, School of Medicine and Psychology Dean, ANU College of Health and Medicine Dean, ANU College of Science and Medicine Director, Australian Centre for the Public Awareness of Science Dean, ANU College of Science Dean, ANU College of Technology, Systems and Society
+Director, The John Curtin Dean, ANU College of Dean, ANU College of Science School of Medical Research Health and Medicine and Medicine Director, School of Medicine Dean, ANU College of Dean, ANU College of Science and Psychology Health and Medicine and Medicine Director, Australian Centre for the Public Awareness of Science Dean, ANU College of Science Dean, ANU College of Systems and Society Director, Mathematical Dean, ANU College of Dean, ANU College of Sciences Institute Science Systems and Society Director, Fenner School of Dean, ANU College of Dean, ANU College of Environment and Society.
+Science Systems and Society